schobewankenobi/Hill-Climbing/README.txt

 The running time of this algorithm is fairly low in most cases, but with a huge board size the time can increase.

 This program takes a board size as input.
 It will start with a randomly generated board of queens and go from there to find a correct solution.
-Please see blow for compiling and running instructions.
+Please see below for compiling and running instructions.

 Compiling instructions: